Waveform-Analytics/yooink/README.md

 # yooink

-A Python package to access Ocean Observatories Initiative (OOI) data via the m2m (machine to machine) interface API.
+A Python package to access Ocean Observatories Initiative (OOI) data via the m2m (machine to machine) interface.

+## Documentation

+For more information about how to install and use yooink, check out the documentation site: *Coming soon!*

 ## Development